dhruvmalladi/dhruvmalladi.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "A Little Bit About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-A Little Bit About Me

 ======
 My name is Dhruv Malladi, and I'm a prospective college student.
 I live in the suburbs of Illinois, in a pretty big town called Vernon Hills, about a 40-minute drive to Chicago.
 If you are here, I'm guessing I probably gave you the link— either way, thank you for stopping by and taking the opportunity to get to know me better.